Improving Health Care Infrastructure to Rural Populations Key to Reducing Health Disparities

 - A lack of transportation options such as mass transit.

 - A scarcity of large grocery stores in many small towns.

 - Rural hospitals closing, further exacerbating the lack of health care options in these areas.

-The resulting rural health disparities include higher rates of all-cause mortality,2 higher age-adjusted death rates for many chronic health problems,3 and lower life expectancies.4 In addition, data from the Substance Abuse and Mental Health Services Administration finds higher rates of underage drinking, binge drinking, and cigarette smoking in non-metro areas than in metro areas.5
+The resulting rural health disparities include higher rates of all-cause mortality,2 higher age-adjusted death rates for many chronic health problems,3 and lower life expectancies.4 In addition, data from the Substance Abuse and Mental Health Services Administration finds higher rates of underage drinking, binge drinking, and cigarette smoking (PDF) in non-metro areas than in metro areas.5

 “The health disparities that we see in rural areas are worsened by the lack of easy access to health care and social services,” said Dr. Gelzer.
 “While the shortage of and distances between some primary and specialty care providers particularly stand out, rural populations also frequently face a lack of healthy food choices in grocery stores and other resources within a community that can affect social determinants of health.”